How Long Till justice? Juneteenth Symbolizes Both Question and Answer

 Juneteenth should be a day for each of us to celebrate the pursuit of justice and much more importantly, to learn or relearn that fundamental lesson of its history — that freedom can never be taken for granted, justice does not roll down unless we push it, and each of us must remain engaged in civic life from the grassroots on up to ensure that we and future generations can continue the long march to equality and justice for all.

-GLORIA FELDT is the Cofounder and President of Take The Lead, a motivational speaker and expert women’s leadership developer for companies that want to build gender balance, and a bestselling author of four books, most recently No Excuses: 9 Ways Women Can Change How We Think About Power.
+GLORIA FELDT is the Cofounder and President of Take The Lead, a motivational speaker and expert women’s leadership developer for companies that want to build gender balance, and a bestselling author of five books, most recently Intentioning: Sex, Power, Pandemics, and How Women Will Take The Lead for (Everyone’s) Good.
 Former President of Planned Parenthood Federation of America, she teaches “Women, Power, and Leadership” at Arizona State University and is a frequent media commentator.
 Learn more at www.gloriafeldt.com and www.taketheleadwomen.com.
 Tweet Gloria Feldt.